 After reflecting on their own strengths and areas for improvement, registrants will then formulate their professional development goals and plan on activities that would enhance or develop their knowledge, skills or judgement.

 Learning goals should be SMART (Specific, Measurable, Attainable, Relevant and Timely).
 A well-written goal contains an action or outcome that will assist in determining when the goal has been achieved.

-All Members are required to participate in CEPD activities to ensure their knowledge, skills and judgement remain current and responsive to changes in practice environments and advances in technology, and continue to meet the Standards set by the College.
+All Registrants are required to participate in CPD activities to ensure their knowledge, skills and judgement remain current and responsive to changes in practice environments and advances in technology and continue to meet the Standards of Practice set by the College.

-Members are required to obtain a minimum of ninety (90) CQI credits every three (3) years and must document their participation in professional development activities in their Professional Development Portfolio (PDP).
-CQI credits are earned through participation in a variety of learning activities, giving Members the flexibility to choose the learning approach and activities that best meet their learning goals.
+Registrants are required to obtain a minimum of ninety (90) CPD credits every three (3) years and must document their participation in professional development activities in their Professional Development Portfolio (PDP) and their Summary PDP (SPDP).
+CPD credits are earned through participation in a variety of learning activities, giving Registrants the flexibility to choose the learning approach and activities that best meet their learning goals.

 Through Peer and Practice Assessment, the College determines (by means of an on-site visit) how well an RDT is applying the Standards of Practice in their everyday practice.
 It is also an opportunity for RDTs to learn from and engage with a Peer Assessor, who is a volunteer of the College, so that they may further develop their professional knowledge, skills and judgement.

 Each year, a percentage (between 2%-5%) of the College’s membership is randomly selected to take part in a Peer and Practice Assessment.
 Other registrants may also be required to undergo an Assessment if they have been referred because of deficiencies in their PDP.

 - A start-up meeting

 - Review of records (i.e. prescriptions, procedure manuals, invoices, maintenance records)